ELANSURIYAA/PySpark_CodeEnhancement_home_tile_reporting/Output/DI_Data_Technical_Specification_SN.md

 =============================================
 Author: Ascendion AAVA
 Date:
-Description: Technical specification for integrating SOURCE_TILE_METADATA table to enhance home tile reporting with category-based metrics
+Description: Technical specification for adding SOURCE_TILE_METADATA table and extending target reporting metrics with tile category
 =============================================

-# Technical Specification for Home Tile Reporting Enhancement - SOURCE_TILE_METADATA Integration
+# Technical Specification for Home Tile Reporting Enhancement - Tile Category Integration

 ## Introduction

-### Project Overview
+### Overview
-This technical specification outlines the implementation details for integrating the new `SOURCE_TILE_METADATA` table into the existing Home Tile Reporting ETL pipeline.
-The enhancement will enrich the daily reporting outputs with tile category information to enable business-level grouping and improved analytics.
+This technical specification outlines the implementation of JIRA story SCRUM-7567, which requires adding a new source table `SOURCE_TILE_METADATA` and extending the existing home tile reporting pipeline to include tile category information in the daily summary reports.

-### Business Requirements
+### Business Objective
-- Add new source table `SOURCE_TILE_METADATA` containing tile metadata
-- Extend target daily summary table with `tile_category` column
-- Maintain backward compatibility with existing ETL processes
-- Enable category-level performance tracking and reporting
+Product Analytics has requested the addition of tile-level metadata to enrich reporting dashboards.
+Currently, all tile metrics are aggregated only at tile_id level with no business grouping.
+The enhancement will enable:
+- Performance tracking at functional level (Offers, Health Checks, Payments)
+- Category-level CTR comparisons
+- Product manager tracking of feature adoption
+- Improved dashboard drilldowns in Power BI/Tableau
+- Future segmentation capabilities

 ### Scope
+- Add new Delta source table `analytics_db.SOURCE_TILE_METADATA`
+- Modify existing ETL pipeline to join metadata
-- **In Scope**: New source table creation, ETL pipeline modifications, target table schema updates
+- Update target table schema to include `tile_category`
-- **Out of Scope**: Global KPI table changes, historical data backfill, dashboard UI updates
+- Ensure backward compatibility

 ## Code Changes